jguhlin/ODG/README.md

 This version contains a completed database built with publicly available data and compiled information for Arabidopsis thaliana, Glycine max, Medicago truncatula, and Phaseolus vulgaris.
 It is provided here to provide a way for you to test out the features of ODG and see if it is right for you.
     ODG.v1.2017_01_15.test_drive.zip

-### Tutorial ODG
-This version contains the same data as the test-drive version but none of the compiled data (such as InterProScan and BLAST+ results) and is unconfigured.
-You may download this and follow the tutorial in the user's guide to generate a version of ODG similar to the test-drive version.
-You may also replace genomes or add genomes as you like.
-    ODG.v1.2017_01_15.tutorial.zip

 ### Empty ODG
 This version contains no test data and is ready to be populated with your genomes and data of choice.
     ODG.v1.2017_01_15.zip